 Our executive compensation program is designed to reward our management for delivering results and building sustainable stockholder value.
-We regularly review our compensation programs and policies to reflect feedback from our stockholders, including from the stockholder outreach activities undertaken by the Chair of our Compensation Committee following the 2014 annual meeting and continuing into January and February of 2015.
+We regularly review our compensation programs and policies to reflect feedback from our stockholders, including from the stockholder outreach activities undertaken by the Chair of our Compensation Committee in January and February of 2015.
 As part of this outreach, our Compensation Committee Chair contacted institutional stockholders holding over 70% of our common stock.
 This resulted in meetings or conversations with stockholders holding almost 40% of our common stock.
 Additional stockholders responded to our Compensation Committee Chair's outreach by indicating that they did not need to have a conversation given the discussions they had with the Chair during earlier outreach activities.